-Gov. Jay Inslee today announced the appointment of Blaine Tamaki to the University of Washington Board of Regents.
+Gov. Jay Inslee announced the appointment of Libby Gates MacPhee today to the University of Washington Board of Regents.
 MacPhee will replace Kristianne Blake, who is stepping down after 12 years of service as a UW Regent.

-The Board of Regents supervises, coordinates, manages and regulates the university.
-There are 10 board members, including one student.
+The UW Board of Regents supervises, coordinates, manages, and regulates the university.
+There are 10 board members, which includes one student.